 - Free from grains, by-products and preservatives

-Whilst you’re looking out for what ingredients are included, and their quality, also make sure there aren’t any unwelcome additions to the recipe list, such as grains, by-products, and artificial colors and flavors.
+Whilst you’re looking out for what ingredients are included and their quality, also make sure there aren’t any unwelcome additions to the recipe list, such as refined grains, by-products, and artificial colors and flavors.
 These ingredients are commonly used as fillers or for aesthetic purposes, and have little to no nutritional value for your pup.
 Most good quality toppers won’t include them.

 - State (solid, liquid or powder)

 It’s also important to consider what form of dog food topper will work best for you and your pup.
 If you’d like to use them as healthy treats or training rewards, solid kibble toppers will probably be most suitable.
 If you want something that will add moisture to your dog’s existing dry food to boost their hydration, a gravy or liquid dog food topper is likely the best option.
 If you have a particularly picky eater who is known to eat around the parts of his meal he doesn’t like, a powered topper could be the solution, as once mixed in, it will be impossible to separate from the rest of his food.
-This is also usually the best option for an overweight dog, as it tends to be the least calorific.
+This is also usually the best option for an overweight dog, as it tends to be the least caloric.